Rupa830904/Student-management-culture-school/README.md

 All the guidance and input from my mentor Gareth Mcgirr were followed throughout the project.

-W3C tutorials were used as a reference for python functions like pandas,colorama,os and  and  throughout this project.
+W3C tutorials were used as a reference for python functions like pandas,colorama,os throughout this project.